 Also read: 10 of the best unexplored places in Manipur

-This labyrinth of caves temples was created between CE 450 and 750 and are some of the most impressive temple carvings in India.
+This labyrinth of cave temples was created between CE 450 and 750 and is some of the most impressive temple carvings in India.
 The Island was dubbed ‘Elephanta’ by the Portuguese, based on a large stone elephant near the shore, which was moved by the British to Mumbai’s Jijamata Udyan.

 Apart from the caves, other attractions include statues of Shiva and Parvati, a three-faced statue of Shiva, two grand cannons that can be seen after a tour of the caves, and a Shiv Linga.
 However, tourists are not allowed to offer milk or water to the Linga.
 Additionally, the temple is open for offerings only during the Maha Shivaratri festival.
 On the island, visitors can also check out the small on-site museum which has informative pictorial panels depicting the caves’ origin.
 While there are small stalls for food and refreshments for visitors, the island does not have accommodation.
 Visitors can also shop for junk jewellery, carved marble statues, bags, stones, and paintings.